arnauddorgans/AListViewController/README.md

 ## How it work ?

-AListViewController have two subclasses :
+AListViewController has two subclasses :
 - `ATableViewController`
 - `ACollectionViewController`

-The only difference between thoses subclasses is the `ListView`:
+The only difference between those subclasses is the `ListView`:
 - UITableView for `ATableViewController`
 - UICollectionView for `ACollectionViewController`